As temperatures dip and the first frosts approach, there are steps you can take to protect your garden from frost damage.

 - Reduce watering in winter so there's less moisture in the soil to freeze, but don’t allow plants to completely dry out.

-- Add layers of pea straw or Tui Mulch & Feed to garden beds before the first frost arrives.
+- Add Tui Pea Straw or Tui Mulch & Feed to garden beds before the first frost arrives to insulate roots.
 After a frost is too late as the mulch will insulate the soil and keep the cold in - at that stage it could be more damaging than not mulching.

-- Covering crops with frost cloth can be a good option.
+- Covering crops with frost cloth is a good option.
 It allows light in so doesn’t need to be removed every day.
 Be sure to peg the frost cloth down securely.

-- Invest in a glasshouse or a cold frame for starting plants off and harden them off before planting out.
+- Investing in a glasshouse or a cold frame can help you get plants started and harden them off before planting out.
 A cloche or growing tunnel will protect them once planted.

-- Grow frost tender plants such as frangipani, avocados and tamarillos in pots and containers that can be moved in winter.
+- Frost tender plants such as citrus, frangipani, avocados and tamarillos can be grown in pots and containers so you can shift them to shelter in cold snaps.

 FLOWER TIPS

-- Don’t prune roses too early especially if temperatures are still warm.
+- Prune roses after the coldest weather has passed.
 Pruning can push soft new growth which could get frosted and lead to diseases such as die-back.

-- Likewise for hydrangeas, in frost prone regions leave the spent/dead heads on the plant as that gives the new growth below some protection.
+- Likewise for hydrangeas, in frost prone regions you can leave the spent flower heads on over winter as that gives the new growth below some protection.

 FROST CAN IMPROVE FLAVOUR

-Some vegetables are better left in the ground until the first frost, which helps intensify the sweetness of the vegetable.
+Some veges are best left in the ground until the first frost, which helps intensify the sweetness of the vegetable.

 Post a comment